5G and Small Cell Wireless

 Who do I call with questions about small cell wireless facilities?

-For a specific small cell wireless facility, visit the City’s interactive map, available here, to find contact information for the wireless service provider associated with the equipment.
+For a specific small cell wireless facility, visit the City’s interactive map to find contact information for the wireless service provider associated with the equipment.

-- For Verizon projects, click here to view an FAQs page and use the Contact Us form to send an email.
+- For Verizon projects, you may view a Verizon FAQs page or use the Contact Us form to send an email.

-- For ATT projects, click here to view an FAQs page, or click here to send an email.
+- For AT&T projects, view an AT&T FAQs page or send an email to AT&T.

 - For overall questions about small cell wireless facilities in the City of Naperville, email email@example.com.